 During a turtle’s embryonic development its limbs must assume their unusual positions inside the rib cage and the components of its solid shell—if it has one—must fuse.
 Many evolutionists try to match up turtle fossils with steps in turtle embryology.
 Belief in embryonic recapitulation8—the notion that embryologic development will guide them to a correct historical account of the turtle’s evolutionary history —has gained much support among evolutionists interested in the history of the turtle shell, outstripping other views.
 However, there is nothing inherently primitive about having no carapace or an unfused carapace or plastron.

 An embryo’s observable journey to its fully developed form involves changes guided by the genetic information that already exists, at that developmental stage and location, within that kind of animal.
 Embryonic development, because it lays out the steps that actually work in real time to form a single animal, helps evolutionists come up with a plausible sequence of changes that would be required if evolution of one kind of animal into a more complex one could occur.
 Evolutionary “phylogeny,” however, would involve transformation of one kind of animal into another through a step-wise process over millions of years.
 Embryonic development (ontogeny) is therefore clearly not comparable to evolutionary phylogeny.
 Embryonic development is not a reliable guide to how turtles evolved from some other kind of animal or even to how variations within the turtle kinds developed.
-(See “Recapitulation Repackaged and Re-Applied.”)
+(See “Recapitulation Theory: Repackaged & Re-Applied.”)

 Windows in the Skull